Fabrizio Furiassi

 Profile

-Fabrizio Furiassi is an architect, researcher, and educator based in New York and Basel.
+Fabrizio Furiassi is an architect, researcher, and educator from Rome based in New York and Basel.
 Since 2010, he has collaborated internationally with cutting-edge architecture firms and cultural institutions to disseminate critical design culture.
 Furiassi holds master’s degrees from Columbia University GSAPP and La Sapienza University of Rome.
 He also studied at the Moscow Institute of Architecture, and was a research fellow at the Strelka Institute for Media, Architecture and Design.
 Furiassi is the founding director of Distributed Architecture, a New York-based design and research practice focusing on participatory design projects, and current recipient of the NYSCA & The Architectural League of NY's Architecture + Design Independent Projects Grant (2022/2023), and the Columbia GSAPP Incubator Prize (2021/2022 & 2022/2023).
-He is the director of the Architectural Association Visiting School Basel, Switzerland, and unit tutor at the Visiting School Seoul, South Korea.
+He teaches urban research at the University of Basel, where is pursuing doctoral studies as fellow of the Swiss National Science Foundation.
+He is the programme head of the Architectural Association Visiting School Basel, Switzerland, and a unit tutor at the Visiting School Seoul, South Korea.
 At The New School, Furiassi teaches design history/theory, design studio, and transdisciplinary courses for designers and urban planners.

 Degrees Held